-Genuine Happiness - as Side Effect of True Spirituality
+Happiness as the Side Effect of (Non-Religious) Spirituality

 After a considerable reading on themes of happiness and spirituality from motivational and mental health sources, I can't help but notice a major misconception prevailing when it's about attaining either of them.

-The reason being that that unhappiness, with all its psycho-physiology is in the domain of ego, while happiness is a matter of our awakened spirituality.
-So, by bribing our ego into somehow leaving us alone - usually by excitements like excessive shopping, sex, amassing possessions, partying, gambling, and other forms of emotional stimulation - we won't do anything for our becoming more spiritual or happier.
+The reason being that unhappiness, with all its psycho-physiology is in the domain of ego, while happiness is a matter of our awakened spirituality.
+So, by bribing our ego into somehow leaving us alone---usually by excitements like excessive shopping, sex, amassing possessions, partying, gambling, and other forms of emotional stimulation---we won't do anything for our becoming more spiritual or happy.

 Spiritual Doesn't Mean Religious

-Another point worth mentioning is that religiousness is not to be mistaken for spirituality - the two concepts that are frequently presented as synonymous to each another.
+Another point worth mentioning is that spirituality is not to be mistaken for religiousness---the two concepts that are frequently presented as synonymous with each another.

 Warriors of Soul

-Spirituality is hard to define for this very reason that it's basically an experience, not a system of beliefs that would be easy to verbalize.
+Spirituality is hard to define for this very reason that it's basically an experience, not a system of beliefs that would be easy to verbalize---like it is the case with religiousness.
 No wonder that love, happiness, and peace of mind generated by spirituality cannot be defined - other than mention an absence of their opposite values.